Manish N. Shah, MD, MPH

 EDUCATION

-Graduate: University of Rochester School of Medicine and Dentistry (MPH)
+MPH: University of Rochester School of Medicine and Dentistry

 Residency: The Ohio State University – Chief Resident

-Fellowship: The Robert Wood Johnson Clinical Scholars Program, The University of Chicago
+Fellowship: Robert Wood Johnson Clinical Scholars Program, The University of Chicago

 Manish N. Shah, MD, MPH, is the Chair of the BerbeeWalsh Department of Emergency Medicine at the University of Wisconsin School of Medicine and Public Health, where he is also a professor of emergency medicine, population health sciences, and geriatrics.

 In recent years, Dr. Shah’s efforts have also focused on training and developing the next generation of academic emergency medicine faculty, particularly researchers.
-He has mentored many students, residents, fellows and faculty, including on career development awards, and until recently led the NIH-funded KL2 program at UWMadison.
+He has mentored many students, residents, fellows and faculty, including on career development awards, and previously led the NIH-funded KL2 Scholars Program at UW–Madison.
 Many of his mentees are now successful academicians and leaders in emergency medicine and beyond.

 FUNDING